Engineering - Frequently asked questions

-- Identify alternative methods of carrying out these tasks, such as the use of vacuum equipment, absorbent materials, swarf hooks and brushes.
-The Blowchip system is an option on enclosed CNC machines with automatic tool changers.
+- Identify alternative methods of carrying out these tasks, such as the use of vacuum equipment, absorbent materials, low-pressure coolant guns, spindle-mounted fans or automatic compressed air hoses (operated with CNC enclosure doors shut).

 - Blow down components in an extracted enclosure.
 This could be the machine if it is enclosed and fitted with an effective extraction system.

-- Reduce the exit pressure of the compressed air to as low a level as possible (As a guide some countries have set a maximum level of 30 psi at the point of exit from the nozzle).
+- Reduce the exit pressure of the compressed air to as low a level as practicable (as a guide 30psi/2.1 bar is effective at cleaning).
 Gauges are commercially available for testing this exit pressure.

 - Consider using air nozzles which have been designed with noise reduction in mind.